fizyk/fizyk.github.io/posts/2012-10-10-git-na-kolorowo.rst

 .. link:
 .. description: Polish only

-This post is polish only
+This post is in Polish only